DefineFramework Note

 A definitions note clarifying the terms that now anchor the revised framework.

-A load-bearing function is any function whose ongoing exercise materially contributes to the maintenance, calibration, or development of the system that carries it.
+Capacity-forming functions are activities that people, groups, or systems must continue to perform in order to retain the ability to act, judge, adapt, and remain responsible.
 The point is not only what gets done, but what happens to the system when that function is repeatedly carried elsewhere.

 Participatory Capacity